My name is Micah. I'm a social science designer, twin cat owner, and former opera singer. I help organizations rethink and operationalize empathy.

 • Asian American Bar Association, on ‘How empathy builds resilience’.

-• Triangle Organization Development Network, (same as Ford)
+• Triangle Organization Development Network, (on Empathy in the face of biases)

 • University of Virginia, Department of Engineering on ‘Human Centered Design Thinking.’